jundalisay/sp/content/en/material/fallacies/age-universe.md

 The quantities of these centripetal forces can be called accelerative, motive, absolute..
 I do not bother to know where such an absolute force come from.
 I just want to give them a mathematical form.
 {{< /q >}}

-These dogmas combined leads to the Big Bang theory which has been disproven by data mentioned earlier.
+These dogmas combined leads to the Big Bang theory which has been disproven by the recent data.

 ## The Solution: A Sponge Universe